 Creating a simple yet effective profile is crucial for the founders.
-The wizard feature helps them to pick and choose and to curate only the necessary information about their company.
+The wizard feature helps them pick and choose and curate only the necessary information about their company.

 Founders need guidance in making a profile that can showcase their company vision and culture effectively.

 As the founders create profiles, the platform generates an index of them.
-Both talents and funders are able to see what kind of startups are in the area, and also can filter by category, needs, and size in order to get a faster access to the startups they are looking for.
+Both talents and funders can see what kind of startups are in the area and can filter by category, needs, and size to get faster access to the startups they are looking for.